 - Once you’ve made your selections, hit “Save Changes and Exit.”
 Your changes should appear on your Switch and mobile app.

-How to download Pokémon Home on the Nintendo 3DS
+How do you download Pokémon Home on the Nintendo 3DS?

-Finally, 3DS gamers should have received an update for the handheld’s own storage system Pokémon Bank Tuesday night.
-The patch will make Bank compatible with Home, which will let users move their Pokémon from Bank to Home but not the other way around.
+Finally, 3DS gamers should have received an update for the handheld’s own storage system Pokémon Bank when Home was released.
+The patch made Bank compatible with Home, which lets users move their Pokémon from Bank to Home but not the other way around.

 Currently, Bank costs $5 a year and is required to get your 3DS Pokémon onto Home.
-However, Nintendo announced it will make Bank free to use from February 12 to March 12, so if you want to port all of your pocket monsters from the 3DS to Home, now is the time.
 If you want to keep playing games like Pokémon X and Y and transfer them to Home later, you’ll need to pay for each service individually.

-How to transfer Pokémon from Bank to Home
+How do you transfer Pokémon from Bank to Home?

 - Once you’ve connected your Bank and Home apps to the same Nintendo Account, select the “Move” option in the main menu of Home on the Switch.